This article covers the science of baby sleep patterns. Here you’ll find information on

 "How to help babies adapt to the 24-hour day" in my article on

 But there is another, more fundamental reason for the awkward timing of baby sleep.
 Babies sleep is just plain different.
 Compared to adults, babies spend much less time in deep sleep.
 And babies’ sleep cycles are much shorter.

 As a result, babies are much more easily awakened.

-To better understand how baby sleep patterns differ from your own, it helps to review what happens when an adult falls asleep.
+To better understand how baby sleep patterns differ from your own, it helps to review what happens when you sleep.

 People are least like to awaken while in deep sleep.
 They are more likely to awaken from REM sleep.

 For the average adult, a single sleep cycle--beginning with stage 1 sleep and ending with REM sleep--takes about 90-100 minutes.
 At the end of a cycle, the sleeper will either awaken or pass back into an earlier sleep stage and repeat the cycle.

 As we’ll see, baby sleep patterns are very different.

 Compared to adult sleep patterns, baby sleep patterns are a simple affair.
 Babies have two sleep states--active and quiet--and their sleep cycles are short, only 50-60 minutes for the first nine months (Jenni et al 2004).